USS Newport News (CA-148): 1963–1974

-At 1 a.m. on 1 October 1972, while in action off the Demilitarized Zone, Newport News sustained an in-bore explosion in her center 8-inch gun of number two turret.
+At 1 a.m. on 1 October 1972, while in action off the DMZ, Newport News sustained an in-bore explosion in her center 8-inch gun of number two turret.
 A defective auxiliary detonating fuze caused the projectile to detonate almost immediately upon firing.
 A total of 20 sailors were killed and another 36 suffered serious injuries from toxic gas inhalation.
 The barrel proper was blown forward from the gun.
 After making its way to Subic Bay in the Philippines, the ship was out of commission for several weeks as its damaged gun was removed and its port plated over.
 The explosion had caused extensive damage to the center gun mount.
-It was proposed to replace the damaged mount with one from sister ships Des Moines (CA-134) or Salem (CA-139), both of which had been decommissioned, but this was rejected as being too expensive.
+It was proposed to replace the damaged mount with one from sister ships Des Moines or Salem, both of which had been decommissioned, but this was rejected as being too expensive.
 As a result, the damage was not repaired and the turret was simply closed off for the remainder of the ship's career.

 Operations near Vietnam resumed 21 October and continued until December 1972 when the ship was recalled to Norfolk.
 During 1973 and 1974 the ship undertook training cruises and visited many ports around the world before being recalled for decommissioning.
 While there was some interest in retaining her "big-gun" capability in the fleet, a survey to determine further service indicated the ship was beyond economical refitting.